Zeita, Tulkarm

-Zeita (زيتا) is a Palestinian town in the Tulkarm Governorate of the State of Palestine, in the western West Bank, located 11 kilometers north-east of Tulkarm.
+Zeita (زيتا), also known historically as Zeita al-Sha'rawiyya (زيتا الشعراوية), is a Palestinian town in the Tulkarm Governorate of the State of Palestine, in the western West Bank, located 11 kilometers north-east of Tulkarm.
 According to the Palestinian Central Bureau of Statistics, Zeita had a population of 3,078 inhabitants in 2017.
 21.5% of the population of Zeita were refugees in 1997.
 The healthcare facilities for Zeita are designated as MOH level 2.

 History

 Zeita is an ancient village.
 Pottery remains have been found here from the Byzantine, early Muslim and the Middle Ages.
 Marble Corinthian capitals have been reused in a local Maqam.

+The place name ends with a long vowel -ā, typically reflecting the Aramaic absolute state, a morphological feature widely attested in Palestinian toponyms.

 According to Levy-Rubin, Zeita was inhabited by Samaritans from the 4th to the 9th centuries.
 The place was mentioned as a Samaritan settlement in Baba Rabba's revolt during the 4th century CE.
 A Samaritan elder and leader named haCohen Levi lived there.

 In 1265, Zeita was among the villages and estates sultan Baibars allocated to his amirs after he had expelled the Crusaders.
 Half of Zaita was given to emir Jamal al-Din Aidughdi al-'Azizi, a quarter to emir Shams al-Din Ildikuz al-Karaki, and a quarter to emir Saif al-Din Qilij al-Baghdadi.